sensu/sensu-docs/content/sensu-go/5.16/reference/etcdreplicators.md

 ## Replicator configuration

-EtcdReplicators are etcd key space replicators.
+Etcd replicators are etcd key space replicators.
-It contains configuration for forwarding a set of keys from one etcd cluster to another.
+Replicators contain configuration for forwarding a set of keys from one etcd cluster to another.
 Replicators are configured by specifying the TLS details of the remote cluster, its URL, and a resource type.

 ## etcd-replicators specification